sgilda/maven-qstools-plugin/README.md

 This goal will check the given BOM project if all declared dependencies under </dependencyManagement> section is resolvable.

-`NOTE:` This Goal is only compatible with Maven 3.0.X versions until [SHRINKRES-147](https://issues.jboss.org/browse/SHRINKRES-147) is resolved

 To run the plugin:

     mvn -U org.jboss.maven.plugins:maven-qstools-plugin:bom-check